 Preparations for the World Convention in Calgary

 After serving for two consecutive terms (2008-2011), Ms. Higashi stepped down and Mrs. Janet Honda, the first President from Oahu district (Mililani) was elected for her first term as the 6th lay Hawaii Federation of BWAs president in January 2012.
-To comply with nonprofit law, our bylaws were amended and Mrs. Honda chaired the Hawaii Federation of BWAs First Annual Spring General Assembly Meeting in March 2013 and immediately began preparing for the 15th World Buddhist Women’s Convention Pre Convention Representative meeting held in Calgary, Canada in 2013.
+Beginning on March 12, 2012, the Federation for the first time invested funds, (realized from the September 2006 World Convention in Hawaii), in the Honpa Hongwanji Mission of Hawaii Combined Fund.
+Also to comply with nonprofit law, our bylaws were amended and Mrs. Honda chaired the Hawaii Federation of BWAs First Annual Spring General Assembly Meeting in March 2013 and immediately began preparing for the 15th World Buddhist Women’s Convention Pre Convention Representative meeting held in Calgary, Canada in 2013.

 Once every four years, on the year preceding the World Convention, a State Membership Conference is held open to all members from around the state.
 In 2014, it was sponsored by the Big Island United and held at the Kona Sheraton Resort and Spa.
 A highlight of the program was the celebration of the Hawaii Federation’s 60th Anniversary (established in 1954).
 Living past presidents were recognized (Fusae Kiyokawa, Rose Nakamura, Carol Yamamoto and Donna Higashi).
 It was during her term, the new purple BWA Polo Shirt was designed.